MetFrag CL

 MetFragDatabaseType = ExtendedPubChem

-MetFragScoreTypes = FragmenterScore,PubChemNumberPatents
+MetFragScoreTypes = FragmenterScore,PubChemNumberPatents,PubChemNumberPubMedReferences

-MetFragScoreWeights = 1.0,0.2
+MetFragScoreWeights = 1.0,1.0,1.0

-Statistical Scoring (new)
+Statistical Scoring

 MetFragScoreTypes = FragmenterScore,AutomatedPeakFingerprintAnnotationScore,AutomatedLossFingerprintAnnotationScore